 The National Slag Collection originated from the private collections of several members of the Historical Metallurgy Society, such as Reg Morton and Michael Davies-Shiel.
 Substantial quantities of material were also deposited in the late 1970s and early 1980s at the invitation of Stuart Smith by Leo Biek of the Ancient Monuments Laboratory, part of the Department of the Environment’s DAMHB (Directorate of Ancient Monuments and Historic Buildings), before deposition of complete excavation archives became the norm.
 The collection contains material from archaeological excavations as well as more casual surface finds.

 The Collection includes numerous samples from sites in the West Midlands and the North West.
-The early stage of iron manufacture is well represented by bloom smelting slags and these are complemented by a range of blacksmithing slags.
+The early stages of the development of iron manufacture is well represented by bloom smelting slags and these are complemented by a range of blacksmithing slags.
 The post-medieval blast-furnace slags in the Collection are one of its most valuable assets.
 Blast-furnace slags have been collected from fifty-eight different sites including those using charcoal and those using coke.
 The coke-fired blast furnaces represented in the National Slag Collection include early examples, as well as later ones where heat was recovered and used to pre-heat the blast.
 The secondary iron producing processes associated with the blast furnace, i.e. finery, chafery, puddling and founding, are represented in the collection although some of these slags are unprovenanced.